DaanMol/blauw.smartgrid/README.md

 ![comparison between random and priority first with hillclimber](Presentation/Images/10kRand1kHill3.png)

 # District comparison
 The plots shown below are histograms of the 4 algorithms that are used to solve step b.
-Each aglorithm is run a thousand times, the algorithms run are: random walk, priority first with random hillclimber, random with simulated annealing and random with hillclimber.
+Each algorithm is run a thousand times, the algorithms run are: random walk, priority first with random hillclimber, random with simulated annealing and random with hillclimber.

 ![District one step b](Presentation/Images/wijk1_stapb.png)
 ![District two step b](Presentation/Images/wijk1_stapb.png)